SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/SPyNNakerModelsAndLimitations.md

 sPyNNaker supports the following STDP timing dependence rules:

 1. `SpikePairRule`: The amount of potentiation or depression decays exponentially with the time between each pair of pre and post spikes.
-1. `extra_models.SpikeNearestPair`: Similar to the SpikePairRule, but only the nearest pair of pre and post spikes are considered i.e. the pre-spike that immediately follows a post spike or the post spike that immediately follows a pre-spike
+1. `extra_models.SpikeNearestPairRule`: Similar to the SpikePairRule, but only the nearest pair of pre and post spikes are considered i.e. the pre-spike that immediately follows a post spike or the post spike that immediately follows a pre-spike
 1. `extra_models.PfisterSpikeTripletRule`:
 1. `extra_models.Vogels2011Rule`:
 1. `extra_models.RecurrentRule`:
+2. `extra_models.PfisterSpikeTriplet`:

 and the following STDP weight dependence rules: